WORTHY CAUSES

 Laneway Festival is proud to be supporting a number of worthy causes close to our heart.
-Learn more about each of them below:

-FEAt. live
+feat. live

-Since 2011, Laneway audiences have raised over $250,000 which goes directly into programs devoted to helping Aboriginal youth in the Kimberley region by taking them ‘back to Country’ in the company of their Elders, where they can begin to reconnect with their culture and strengthen their sense of identity.
+Since 2011, Laneway audiences have raised over $275,000 which goes directly into programs devoted to helping Aboriginal youth in the Kimberley region by taking them ‘back to Country’ in the company of their Elders, where they can begin to reconnect with their culture and strengthen their sense of identity.
 The Elders saw the need for a way in which youth could separate themselves from negative influences and, through the care and guidance of older generations, reconnect with their culture in remote and culturally significant places.
-This strategy of cultural healing from within the community has proven successful again and again in the 13 year history of the program and resulted in Yiriman winning the Reconciliation Australia 2012 Indigenous Governance Award (IGA) for outstanding examples of Indigenous governance in a non-incorporated initiative or project.
+This strategy of cultural healing from within the community has proven successful again and again in the 25 year history of the program and resulted in Yiriman winning the Reconciliation Australia 2012 Indigenous Governance Award (IGA) for outstanding examples of Indigenous governance in a non-incorporated initiative or project.

 "My brother Johnnie Watson and Harry and all the old people from Fitzroy Valley came up with this little program called Yiriman to protect and look after kids.
 And when they was looking after kids they was looking after old people same time and looking at how to look after the country.
 We still going with it."